DataDog/integrations-core/docs/developer/base/http.md

 -----

-Whenever you need to make HTTP requests, the base class provides a convenience member that has the same interface as the popular [requests](https://github.com/psf/requests) library and ensures consistent behavior across all integrations.
+Whenever you need to make HTTP requests, the base class provides a convenience member that has the same interface as the popular [requests][requests-github] library and ensures consistent behavior across all integrations.

 The wrapper automatically parses and uses configuration from the `instance`, `init_config`, and Agent config.
 Also, this is only done once during initialization and cached to reduce the overhead of every call.